-There are many advantages to buying incentive travel gifts and conference goodie bags locally in the destination you are going.
+There are many advantages to buying incentive travel gifts and conference goodie bags locally from a Promotional Products Supplier in the destination you are going.
 Of course, there are some risks too, but with a plan and a good partner; the risks can easily be mitigated.

 Our reasons for gifting locally boil down to these:

 Buying Locally from a Promotional Products Supplier – The Moral Reasons